 Dave knows that location is key for the experience, which is why he set up in the west of Ireland; “the pace of life is so unrushed – almost like stepping back 40 years in time”.
 His center uses the “spectacular scenery” of the Burren landscape to breathe fresh air into yoga practice – literally – with some classes on a cliff overlooking the sea.

 Gabriele Tottenham of the Blaney Spa came from her native Germany to Fermanagh 30 years ago and was so taken with the place that she stayed.
 Her log cabin spa on the shores of Lough Erne offers a soothing mix of yoga classes, a hot tub, sauna, and massage therapies.

-In the beautiful Clew Bay, relaxation is serious business in the Clare Island Retreat Centre.
+In the beautiful Clew Bay, relaxation is serious business at Macalla Farm.
 They run several retreats combining yoga with vegetarian cooking, meditation and horse riding.

 In St Kevin’s idyllic lake valley of Glendalough, the Glendalough Hermitage welcomes people of all faiths seeking spiritual renewal through retreat and pilgrimage.
 Antrim’s Drumalis Retreat Centre, managed by the Sisters of the Cross and Passion, also runs a program of retreats and workshops.

 Cloona Health Retreat is famous for its detox program, and was recently recommended by the Irish Times to “help kick-start a new health and fitness regime… and detoxify from modern life.”

 The Sunday Times London named Ard Nahoo in their top five retreats.
 The eco retreat in the North Leitrim Glens mixes gorgeous surroundings with therapies and yoga.

 Of course, some people only need “me, myself and I” for their retreat.
 In that case, the luxurious surroundings of Carlow’s Moongate Lodge can be rented.